 - 3471.
 Course Design.
 A hunter course shall be any course which management deems a fair test of a hunter.
 Judges are responsible for correctness of each course after it has been set, and shall call the show committee's attention to any errors that would tend to result in unfair or inappropriate courses.
 The judge must walk the course and has the right and duty to alter the course in any manner to insure its safety.
-The judge may remove or change any obstacle he/she deems unsafe or non-negotiable. - A. It is mandatory that a schooling area be provided with at least one practice jump or warm up time over jumps in the arena; - B. Hard hats which meet ASTM/SEI standards or equivalent standards for equestrian use should be worn when schooling over fences. - C. There will be a minimum five (5) minute warm up period after the course walk is closed before the first competitor is called to the ring to compete.

-3472.
-Course or Arena Arrangement:

-- A. Minimum of four (4) obstacles with horses to make a minimum of eight (8) jumps;

-- B. One change of direction is mandatory.

-- 3473.
-Types of obstacles which may be used should be fences that simulate obstacles found in the hunting field, such as:

-- A. Natural looking post and rail;

-- B. Brush;

-- C. Walls;

-- D. Coops

-- E. Ascending boxes (not square);

-- F. Triple bars and hog backs are prohibited;
+The judge may remove or change any obstacle he/she deems unsafe or non-negotiable. - A. It is mandatory that a schooling area be provided with at least one practice jump or warm up time over jumps in the arena; - B. Hard hats which meet ASTM/SEI standards or equivalent standards for equestrian use should be worn when schooling over fences. - C. There will be a minimum five (5) minute warm up period after the course walk is closed before the first competitor is called to the ring to compete. - 3472.
+Course or Arena Arrangement: - A. Minimum of four (4) obstacles with horses to make a minimum of eight (8) jumps; - B. One change of direction is mandatory. - 3473.
+Types of obstacles which may be used should be fences that simulate obstacles found in the hunting field, such as: - A. Natural looking post and rail; - B. Brush; - C. Walls; - D. Coops - E. Ascending boxes (not square); - F. Triple bars and hog backs are prohibited;

-- G. Striped poles are not recommended.

-- H. PVC poles are prohibited.

-- 3474.
-The top element of all fences must be securely placed so that a slight rub

-will not cause a knockdown.
-It is recommended, but not required, to use FEI approved saftey cups of breakable pins in the schooling/warm up riding and on all fences in the show arena.
+- G. Striped poles are not recommended. - H. PVC poles are prohibited. - 3474.
+The top element of all fences must be securely placed so that a slight rub will not cause a knockdown.
+It is recommended, but not required, to use FEI approved saftey cups of breakable pins in the schooling/warm up riding and on all fences in the show arena. - 3475.

-3475.
 Distance between fences is recommended to be in twelve (12') foot (3.5 meters) increments with the exception of some combinations:

-HUNTER DISTANCES.
-Combinations: one stride in and out, 24-26 feet, two strides in and out, 36 feet.
+one stride in and out, 24-26 feet, two strides in and out, 36 feet; three strides, 48 feet.
 Distances relative to height are recommended as below.
 Consideration should be given to adjusting only if weather conditions or arena footing (too deep, packed, too hard, or too wet) would so warrant.
 Safety of horse and/or rider should always be given priority.

--
+Footage of distance between fences must be on the posted courses. if footage is not posted then management is required to allow a course walk prior to class.
+Line must be measured with a measuring instrutment.

+•

 Height Distance 2'6" 2'9" 3'0"

 (3) Strides 47' 47'6" 48

 (5) Strides 70'6" 59'6" 60

 (6) Strides 82' 82'6" 84'

 (7) Strides 93'6" 94' 96'